 These are the emissions associated with the consumption of electricity at the different facilities.
 They do not include the emissions due to the loss of energy in the electricity transmission grid.

-These emissions are calculated by multiplying the consumption of electricity by the average emission factor for the Spanish energy system during the year in which the inventory is prepared.
+These emissions are calculated by multiplying the consumption of electricity by the emission factor applicable to each case: